RECOVERcoalition/Recover/README.md

 ## Weighted Uncertainty in Bayesian Neural Networks
 Incorporating weighted uncertainty into Bayesian Neural Networks (BNNs) enhances their predictive capabilities, allowing for a more nuanced understanding of model confidence.
 Inspired by the research outlined in the article, the implementation focused on introducing weighted uncertainty through a Bayesian framework.
+Implemetation is inspired by ([preprint](https://github.com/nitarshan/bayes-by-backprop/tree/master))

 ### Implementation Details
 1. **Layers Module:**
-   Implemented a versatile layers module within the `models/predictors.py` file, providing flexibility by incorporating both weighted uncertainty-enabled layers and traditional layers without dropout.
+   Implemented a versatile layers module within the `models/predictors.py` file, providing flexibility by incorporating both weighted uncertainty with and without dropout.
+Dropout method is inspired by ([preprint](https://github.com/bayesgroup/variational-dropout-sparsifies-dnn))

 2. **Bayesian Neural Network:**
    Extended the predictive capabilities by incorporating a Bayesian Neural Network into the `models/predictors.py` file.
 This empowers the model to leverage uncertainty information for more informed predictions.